-In order to take care of the animals in our care appropriately, we have to have specific information about your pets.
+In order to take care of your pets (and farm animals possibly) properly, we have to get specific information about your pets.

 Because we take care of hundreds of animals, literally.

-If you looked closely at the form above, each kitty is supposed to have their own form.
+If you look closely at the form above, each kitty is supposed to have their own form.

 How can we care for the cats properly if we don’t have this basic information?

 Another Example of A Incomplete Form

 Here’s another example of a form that wasn’t completed correctly.

 If you notice, the client puts Any Vet in the vet name space.

 Does this mean we can take the cats to a vet of our choosing?